AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

     move the fader back to 0 the output state will go back to what it was before.
 You need to manually commit the changes using the grey button (the button can be changed using Key Profiles).

+On the Diamond 9, there are additional Scene Master buttons \<Reset\> which clears all preset changes back to the current live state, and \<Preload\> which acts like a normal preload button for the preset changes, loading the LTP attributes.

 A Scene Master can also be set on executor buttons or touch buttons in the Playbacks workspace.
 In this case, hold \<Avo\> (or Release) and